agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 * Modified the `.htaccess` file to the `wp-spamshield` directory to improve compatibility with certain branches of Apache, including IdeaWebServer.
 * Improvement to the Autoptimize compatibility fix.
 * Made various code improvements and optimizations.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.9.8 =
 *released 05/30/15*